danger/danger-js/docs/tutorials/transpilation.html.md

 The `danger` module is removed before evaluation, it's only there to fake your dev env into working correctly.
 In reality, all of the exports are added to the global environment.
 If you import `"danger"` in code that isn't evaluated inside Danger itself, it will raise an exception.

-You can use something like jest's module mocking system to fake it, you can manipulate the object to be whatever you want in tests:
+You can use something like jest's module mocking system to fake it in tests, sp you can manipulate the object PR to look like whatever you want in tests:

 ```js
 jest.mock("danger", () => jest.fn())